kasungunathilaka/node-express-sample/README.md

 # node-express-sample

 ## Development
+#### Technology stack: NodeJs + Express, TypeORM, MySQL
 Make sure all the dependencies installed including nodejs in your local setup.
 Run **npm i** in command line interface.

 You need to have mysql server running in your machine at the moment. create a database **'otrium_db'**.
-Change the mysql server username & password in ormconfig file accordingly to run the initial migration.
+Change the mysql server username & password in ormconfig file accordingly to manage connection options and run the initial migration.

 Run following command to execute pending migrations.
 This action will create sample tables and metadata. **npm run typeorm:cli -- migration:run**